Longwater1234/WedemyServer/README.md

 (Backend repo).
 Clone of Udemy, an e-learning platform, built using Springboot + Vue 3 + Typescript.
 With CreditCard and PayPal checkout (both powered by **Braintree Payments**).
-Uses Spring Security, Spring Session Redis & Server-Side Cookies[^1] (see footnote) for auth, _instead of_ stateless JWT Tokens.
+Uses Spring Security, Spring Session Redis & Server-Side cookies[^1] (see footnote) for auth, _instead of_ stateless JWT Tokens.
 CSRF protection is enabled.
-Maximum 2 *concurrent* login sessions per user.
+Maximum 2 _concurrent_ login sessions per user.
 You can easily customize these settings in [SecurityConfig](src/main/java/com/davistiba/wedemyserver/config/SecurityConfig.java).
 By default, the app runs on port 9000